English BA / Strategic & Digital Communication MS

 Admission Requirements

-Already matriculated English majors may apply after completing a minimum of 90.0 credits but no more than 120.0 credits.
+Both incoming freshmen and current ENGL students are eligible to apply for this program.
+Students who are already matriculated may apply after completing a minimum of 90.0 credits but no more than 120.0 credits.
 Applicants must have a minimum 3.0 GPA and maintain this GPA throughout the program.

-In addition to formally applying, applicants must provide:
+In addition to formally applying, already matriculated applicants must provide:

 • The name of two faculty references who can speak to the applicant’s academic qualifications and preparedness for graduate studies.